 How to Use Beets in Smoothies

-You can use raw or cooked beet in smoothies however, unless you have a Vitamix or other high-powered blender, I’d recommend steaming, boiling or roasting them before using.
+You can use raw or cooked beet in smoothies however, unless you have a Vitamix or other high-speed blender like a Ninja or Blendtec, I’d recommend steaming, boiling or roasting them before using.
+I use both raw frozen beet and fresh beet in my Ninja blender and it blends up great either way!
 I like to prep a batch of roasted beets on the weekend so I can use them in smoothies and recipes during the week.
 Cooked beet can also be frozen or pureed for use in smoothies or you can whip up some beet juice to use for your smoothie liquid.

 Beets work nicely with berries and banana, cherries, cacao and avocado.
-Try this Beet & Berry Smoothie.
+Try this Coconut Strawberry Beet Smoothie Bowl.

 Cauliflower is one of the healthiest foods out there and offers a wide range of health benefits.
 Tossing a handful of frozen cauliflower into your daily smoothie is a simply way to sneak more of it into your diet.
 One serving of cauliflower contains 77 percent of the recommended daily value of vitamin C as well as vitamin K, protein, thiamin, riboflavin, niacin, magnesium, phosphorus, fibre, vitamin B6, folate, pantothenic acid, potassium, and manganese.